shua1090/IngwazCoin/README.md

 security implementations found in famous Currencies may not be utilized (Implementation is more important than security for this project)

-## Status
+## Using this Project

-- A method of organizing Blocks, verifying their validity, and keeping a list of current balances has been developed.
-A Mining (PoW) system has also been completed.
-- A networking toolkit for communicating with a Server (or p2p in the future) is currently being designed
-- An easily accessible GUI for Wallets and viewing the BlockChain is also in the works
+See Releases for a .jar files to host your own Node, run a Miner Client, or create/access a Wallet.

-## Current Coin Details
+## Current Coin Testnet Details

 Subject to change until release 1.0<br />
 ![Alt text](src/main/resources/IngwazCoin.png?raw=true "Logo")<br/>

-- 100 Coins as Miner's Reward, along with 1% of every Submitted Transaction
+- 100 Coins as Initial Miner's Reward, along with 1% of every Transaction within the Block
+- Halving every 100,000 blocks
+- 1 Centralized Node, with the ability for "Nodeship" to be transferred to other Computers easily
-- Network Difficulty Reset every 100 blocks (Methods to verify Target validity)
+- Variable Network Difficulty, with Target Difficulty altered every 100 blocks
-- 100 Transactions per Block (excluding Mining Reward)
+- 1000 Transactions per Block (excluding Mining Reward)
-- 1% Non-Negotiable Transaction Fee (Methods available to verify)
+- 1% Non-Negotiable Transaction Fee
 - TXID, consisting of Blocknumber and Millisecond time, signed and verified using ECDSA (BouncyCastle as Provider)
-- 1 Minute per Block (Estimated, may be subject to change)
+- 10 Minute per Block (Estimated, may be subject to change)
 - 64 Byte Nonce (144 Byte Block Header)

+Note, this coin can easily be self-hosted and the hoster can change most of the above parameters through a config file.

-### Contributors:
+### Contribution

-- BlockChain and GUI: Shynn Lawrence
-- GUI: Gowtham Duggirala
   <br />
-  More contributors always welcome!
-A BlockChain in Java, written and documented by students, should be entertaining in the least!
+  More contributors always welcome.
+  Please note: commits and Pull Requests that only reformat code without adding use-able functionality will be rejected.
-  For more information, Fork and issue a Pull Request or contact shynn.lawrence@gmail.com
+  For more information contact shynn.lawrence@gmail.com
   <br/>
-  -- Iŋgwaz Team
+  -- Shynn Lawrence

 ### License